weka/csi-wekafs/examples/dynamic_directory/README.md

 2. Although new functionality is added, this mode is fully compatible with volumes provisioned in previous versions of Weka CSI Plugin
 3. This mode requires an existing Weka filesystem, on top of which directories will be provisioned, and attached to Weka quota object
 4. Snapshots of such CSI volumes (including volumes created with previous versions of the plugin) can be done as well
-5. However, since the snapshot is performed on Weka filesystem level, snapshot woult include all changes done in either one of the volumes provisioned on top of that filesystem, hence would be very wasteful on allocated storage resources.
+5. However, since the snapshot is performed on Weka filesystem level, snapshot would include all changes done in either one of the volumes provisioned on top of that filesystem, hence would be very wasteful on allocated storage resources.
 6. Due to the limitation above, creation of CSI snapshots originating from directory-backed volumes is prohibited by default configuration.
    Please refer to the section below for configuration required to allow this functionality.